NanophotonIICOs/.github/profile/README.md

-# NANOPHOTONICS RESEARCH GROUP
+<h1>NANOPHOTONICS AND OPTOELECTRONICS MATERIALS RESEARCH GROUPS</h1>
-This organization corresponds to [Dr. R.E.
-Balderas-Navarro](https://www.iico.uaslp.mx/Paginas/Cuerpos-Academicos/2663#gsc.tab=0) and [Dr. L.F.
-Lastras-Martinez](https://www.iico.uaslp.mx/Paginas/Cuerpos-Academicos/2663#gsc.tab=0).
-The research area of our group is related to study optical properties of semiconductor structures (nanostructured) trough experimental spectroscopy such as: Reflectance Anisotropy Spectroscopy (`RAS`), Photoreflectance (`PR`), Ellipsometry (`SE`) and Photoluminiscence (`PL`).
-Also, our objective is developed open source codes which allow getting high quality experimental result analysis and employs, developed and contribute to electron band structure calculations.
+<p>This organization comprises two research groups.
+The NANOPHOTONICS group is led by <a href="https://www.iico.uaslp.mx/Paginas/Cuerpos-Academicos/2663#gsc.tab=0">Dr. R.E.
+Balderas-Navarro</a> and <a href="https://www.iico.uaslp.mx/Paginas/Cuerpos-Academicos/2663#gsc.tab=0">Dr. L.F.
+Lastras-Martinez</a>, and focuses on studying the optical properties of nanostructured semiconductor structures using experimental spectroscopy techniques such as Reflectance Anisotropy Spectroscopy (RAS), Photoreflectance (PR), Ellipsometry (SE), and Photoluminescence (PL).</p>
+<p>The OPTOELECTRONICS MATERIALS group is led by <a href="https://investigadores.uaslp.mx/InvestigadorProfile/zRIAAA%3D%3D">Prof. Dr. A. Latras-Martinez</a> and <a href="https://scholar.google.es/citations?user=BDxMfXYAAAAJ&hl=es&oi=ao">Dra.
+L.E.
+Guevara-Macias</a>, and also focuses on studying the optical properties of semiconductor materials, with a particular emphasis on optoelectronic applications.</p>
+<p>Our group aims to develop open source software tools that enable high-quality analysis of experimental results and contribute to the development of electron band structure calculations.</p>

 <table>
 <tr>